Before you apply for a new credit card or any new loan, you need to know your credit score.

 Predatory lenders like title lenders and payday lenders who advertise “no credit check” will not run a hard inquiry, but they may run a soft inquiry to ensure that you have any credit history at all.

-They sound very similar, but there are a few key differences between your credit report and credit score.
-While your credit report contains very detailed information about your accounts, your credit score is more generalized.
-If you check your credit score and it is lower than you expected, checking your credit report is the next step.
+Sometimes when you look at your credit report, you’ll also see your VantageScore.
+But if you request a free credit score, you won’t be looking at your credit report.
+Your credit report contains very detailed information about your accounts, while your credit score is more generalized.
+If you check your credit score and it is lower than you expected, checking your credit report is the next logical step.
 Sometimes you will find mistakes on your credit reports that are driving your score down.
 Fixing those mistakes is an easy — and free — way to give your credit score a boost.

 A credit report summarizes all your credit history and gives a full and accurate picture of how you have paid your debts, when and if you missed any payments, etc.